arXiv/arxiv-docs/help/license/reuse.md

 If you are the copyright holder of the work, you do not need arXiv's permission to reuse the full text.

 <span name="ir"></span>
-## I want to include a paper of mine from arXiv in an Institutional Repository, do I need permission?
+## I want to include a paper of mine from arXiv in an institutional repository, do I need permission?

 You do not need arXiv's permission to deposit arXiv's version of *your* work into an institutional repository.
-For all other Institutional Repository cases, [see our help page on this topic](/help/ir).
+For all other institutional repository cases, [see our help page on this topic](/help/ir).

 <span name="bulk_data"></span>
 ## Can I harvest the full text of works?